BeanSparrow/Iris/README.md

 ## Key Changes from Gustav

+### Prose-Orchestration Architecture
+Iris uses a "prose-orchestration" approach where workflow coordination is embedded in natural language instructions within markdown files, rather than programmatic hooks or scripts.
+Each `.md` command file contains instructions that Claude reads and follows directly.

+This approach:
+- Leverages LLM comprehension for dynamic decision-making
+- Avoids brittle hardcoded logic that can't adapt to context
+- Makes the framework readable and auditable by humans
+- Allows modules to invoke each other inline (e.g., plan.md reads and executes research.md)

 ### Autonomous Execution
 Gustav requires human validation at each milestone.
 Iris introduces an autopilot mode that runs continuously from PRD to completion, with configurable validation frequency based on project complexity.